 4. Get Your New Terminals Level 3 Certified (If Applicable)

-If your payment processor is a single credit-card reader, or if it’s a “drop-in” solution meant to work minimally with your existing POS, then you may not need to perform any Level 3 certification; the payment processor and/or acquirer may have already taken care of it.
+If your payment processor is a single credit-card reader, or if it’s a “drop-in” solution meant to work minimally with your existing Point Of Sale, then you may not need to perform any Level 3 certification; the payment processor and/or acquirer may have already taken care of it.

-If your business has a large and heavily customized POS deployment, then your business might need to take an active role in Level 3 certification.
+If your business has a large and heavily customized Point of Sale deployment, then your business might need to take an active role in Level 3 certification.
 Your merchant acquirer or payment processor should be able to tell you what you need to know.
-If an outside ISV programmed your POS’s retail application, then they will have a role to play in getting that application certified.
+If an outside ISV programmed your Point Of Sale’s retail application, then they will have a role to play in getting that application certified.

 Depending on the complexity of your payment processing system, Level 3 certification can take anywhere from two weeks to a few months.
 The cost of certification also depends on complexity, which can range from a few hundred dollars to thousands.
 Larger dollar amounts reflect the time and equipment needed to audit a customized or large-scale EMV deployment.

 Once you receive your certified QuickBooks™ Point of Sale EMV Chip & PIN Pad, you will need to train your employees about how EMV works.
 Here are a few procedural things to keep in mind: